rgbkrk/Snippets/README.md

 ## Submitting the assignment

 When you are done, zip the project folder and email it to dsp-notebook-dl@netflix.com.
+If GMail doesn't let you send it, please upload it to Google Drive and send us the link.

 ## References